Valakor/CS102-Coursework/PA5 - World of Bombcraft!/GameDesignDoc.md

 #### Health Powerup
 ![alt text](/GamePictures/health.png "Health Powerup")

 This is the powerup that gives the player another life.
 It teleports randomly around the map to locations without players, enemies, walls, or other powerups.
-There can only ever be two missile powerups in the game at a time.
+There can only ever be two health powerups in the game at a time.

 #### Alien